-The Harvest Supper, held in October, is another important event within the Parish calendar, always fully sold out.
+The HarvestSupper, held in October, is another important event within the Parish calendar, always fully sold out.

-Of the settlement centres Alfrick contains the majority of the facilities within the Parish.
+The village of Alfrick lies at the centre of the Parish.
 The name of the village is said to derive from the Saxon "Ealdred's Wic" meaning the dwelling or farm of a man called Ealdred.
-Later, the name appears as "Alferwyke" and "Alfredeswic" until the 15th/16th centuries when, amongst other variants, he modern name of Alfrick emerges.
+Later, the name appears as "Alferwyke" and "Alfredeswic" until the 15th/16th centuries when, amongst other variants, the modern name of Alfrick emerges.
 Alfrick is a compact village which nestles in the fold of the hills which means that it is largely screened from most viewpoints.
 It contains the full range of housing styles described earlier.
 At the centre of the village is a small village green and war memorial close to the village shop and Post Office.
-This is run by Joe and Sandie Clarke and was runner up in the Worcestershire Best Village Shop and Post Office in 2007.
-The shop caters for the needs of the village and the wider Parish and, as is the case of many village shops, is much more than just a shop; it acts as an informal hub for the surrounding area.
+There was formerly a Post Office and Shop here but this closed in July 2011.
+In tough economic conditions the owners were unable to sell the business as a going concern and are planning to convert thee premises into residential accommodation.
+The shop acted as an informal hub for the surrounding area and its loss will have a considerable impact on the lives of many who depend on the services it provided.
+The response to this loss has been the formation of a group, initially led by the Parish Council, whose objective is to establish a community shop run by volunteers and plans are well advanced on this project.
+However, it is unclear at this stage if such a venture will come to fruition and, if so, whether it will have long-term viability.